-- A. This Agreement will be effective as of July 1, 2021, and shall remain in full force and effect until, June 30, 2022 and incorporate the entire understanding of the parties on all matters which were the subject of negotiations.
-During the term of this agreement both parties agree to negotiate a successor agreement with openers pertaining to Article 15 (Salary), Article 16 (Extra Pay for Extra Duty), and two other articles identified by each party.
-During the term of this Agreement, neither party will be required to negotiate with respect to any matter except as noted above or as provided in ruling by the State Board of Education, the Public Employee Relations Board, or any other governing agency with authority to rule on the matter. - B. In the event the contract is not funded for the given year, negotiations, at the request of the Association, will be reopened on those items not funded as well as the length of the work year. - C. In cases of conflict between provisions of this agreement, State Board of Education Bylaws, and the Public School Laws of Maryland, the latter takes precedence over the provisions of this Agreement.

-If any provision of this Agreement or any application thereof is held to be contrary to law by a court of competent jurisdiction, such provision or application will not be deemed valid and subsisting, except to the extent permitted by law, but all other provisions or applications will continue in full force and effect.
-The parties will meet not later than fifteen (15) days after any such holding for the purpose of renegotiating the provisions affected.

-- D. As the timeline for the Blueprint for Maryland's Future initiatives are enacted, negotiations will be reopened for the sole purposes of negotiating provisions of the legislation that impact salary, working conditions, or any other provision of this contract upon mutual agreement. - E. This Agreement may not be modified in whole or in part except by an instrument in writing duly executed by both parties.
+- A. The duration of this contract will be from July 1, 2022, through June 30, 2023.
+During the term of this agreement both parties agree to negotiate a successor agreement with openers pertaining to Article 15 (Salary), Article 31 (Duration and Severability), and other openers as required by the Blueprint for Maryland's future, and two other articles identified by each party.
+During the term of this Agreement, neither party will be required to negotiate with respect to any matter except as noted above or as provided in ruling by the State Board of Education, the Public Employee Relations Board, or any other governing agency with authority to rule on the matter.
+A full re-opening of this Agreement will occur in SY2023-24. - B. Work of the established joint study committees will make recommendations back to both bargaining teams and the Superintendent. - C. In the event the contract is not funded for the given year, negotiations, at the request of the Association, will be reopened on those items not funded as well as the length of the work year. - D. In cases of conflict between provisions of this agreement, State Board of Education Bylaws, and the Public School Laws of Maryland, the latter takes precedence over the provisions of this Agreement. - If any provision of this Agreement or any application thereof is held to be contrary to law by a court of competent jurisdiction, such provision or application will not be deemed valid and subsisting, except to the extent permitted by law, but all other provisions or applications will continue in full force and effect.
+The parties will meet not later than fifteen (15) days after any such holding for the purpose of renegotiating the provisions affected. - E. As the timeline for the Blueprint for Maryland's Future initiatives are enacted, negotiations will be reopened for the sole purposes of negotiating provisions of the legislation that impact salary, working conditions, or any other provision of this contract upon mutual agreement. - F. This Agreement may not be modified in whole or in part except by an instrument in writing duly executed by both parties.